CliMA/ClimaArtifacts/forty_yrs_era5_land_forcing_data/README.md

 deleting requests (see this [issue](https://github.com/ecmwf/cdsapi/issues/123)).
 To ensure a request is always being processed, one can manually delete completed requests.

-In some cases, datasets can be corrupted in the sense that the datasets are missing variables.
-Thus, this script also support downloading rate and instanteous variables in the command line arguments.
-Furthermore, the script `find_corrupted_and_missing_nc_files.jl` for finding corrupted files.
+In some cases, data can be corrupted in the sense that the datasets are missing variables.
+The script `find_corrupted_and_missing_nc_files.jl` can be used to determine whether a file is corrupted or not.

 ## Attribution
 Hersbach, H. et al., (2018) was downloaded from the Copernicus Climate Change Service (2023).
 Our dataset contains modified Copernicus Climate Change Service information [2023].
 Neither the European Commission nor ECMWF is responsible for any use that may be made of the Copernicus information or data it contains.